Who are the Stakeholders in Federal Prison Journey?

 - I’m Michael Santos.
 Your due diligence will confirm that I served more than 26 years in federal prison.
 I served that time for charges related to selling cocaine.
 During the first four years since my release, I’ve built various business interests.
 They center in real estate and digital content, and the assets exceed $3 million in value.

-Through this free ebook, you may follow our step-by-step guide.
+Through our series of articles, you may follow our step-by-step guide.
 We can’t cover everything.
-But these individual chapters put you on the right path.
+But these individual articles put you on the right path.
 Read them sequentially.
-Or pick and choose which chapters will help your understanding of the system.
-As we wrote in the previous chapter, people who want to succeed seek to understand the system first.
+Or pick and choose which articles will help your understanding of the system.
+As we mention frequently, people who want to succeed seek to understand the system first.
 By understanding the system, they can make better decisions.
 They can use all of their intelligence to put themselves on the right path.

 Federal Prison Hierarchy